kingdom-building-ministries/kbm-static-site/blog/_posts/2014-05-14-would-you-dare-to-ask.md

 “God saw my desire to nurture, mother, and use food to bless others, and has 		opened the door for me to be a full-time nanny!”

-“I can’t believe I’m a second year dental student and pursuing the dream God has 	given me to spread the gospel through dentistry.”
+“I can’t believe I’m a second year dental student and already seeing God bring a dream to life of spreading the gospel through dentistry.”

 “Growing up, I didn’t let myself dream.
 But I understand now that God does see 	my heart and is leading me one step at a time towards a new path.”